invokr/docker-mail/README.md

 SSL is enabled per default and new TLS keys are generated when starting the container, these should be replaced with your own keys if possible.
-Dovecot is only listening on via SSL on port 993.
+Dovecot is only listening via SSL on port 993.
 Postfix is configured to use opportunistic encryption as to not bounce mails from non-tls clients.
 In addition to common spam lists, opendmarc is used to authenticate messages when available.
 Mozillas public suffix list is updated once per week via cron.